craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 When you make an attack with a weapon that deals piercing damage, if you have advantage on the attack roll, and you hit with the attack, the attack deals an additional 1d4 damage.

 ### Slashing
 When you hit with an attack that would deal slashing damage, you may choose to reduce the damage of your attack by 1d6 and attempt to apply a stack of Bleed.
-If you do, the creature hit by this attack must make a Constitution Saving throw, the DC of which is equal to this attack's Attack Roll Total, or take one stack of Bleed.
+If you do, the creature hit by this attack must make a Constitution Saving throw, the DC of which is equal to this attack's Attack Roll Total.
+If they fail, you apply one stack of Bleed.

-> Bleed deals 1d3 (aka 1d6/2, round up) damage per stack at the beginning of the effected creature's turn.
-> Bleed, once applied, can only be removed by way of magical healing (such as a spell or potion of healing) or by spending an action and succeeding on a DC 12 Medicine check
-> This is an explicit clause that either of these two options could be preformed by an ally.
+At the beginning of a Bleeding creatures turn, they take 1d3 untyped damage per stack of Bleed they have.

+A creature may remove all stacks of Bleed from itself by receiving some kind of magical Wound healing ability or spell, or spending a Full Action on their turn to attempt a Profession (Doctor) check, the DC of which is equal to 10 + two times the number of stacks of Bleed the creature has.

 # Weapon Tags Changes
 ### Heavy